freebsdgirl/kirishima/README.md

 | `Node-RED`      | External workflow logic via low-code glue               |

 ### 🔬 Research & Development

-**Heatmap-Based Memory System**: Moving from traditional vector databases to a novel weighted topic tracking system.
-Instead of binary topic switches, keywords get dynamic multipliers (0.1x-1x) that decay based on conversation patterns, not time.
-This mirrors human memory patterns and ADHD-appropriate associative thinking—topics heat up through use and cool down when attention shifts naturally.

 **SLAM Broker**: A context-aware orchestration service that handles natural language commands issued to microservices.
 The agent focuses on "what do I want done?" while SLAM handles service discovery, blocking vs non-blocking logic, and async orchestration patterns.